ANSWERS TO 10 OF YOUR MOST FREQUENTLY ASKED ROOFING QUESTIONS

 - Edges (eaves or rakes)

 The short answer?
-Probably, but not always.
+Yes, you probably need gutters for your roof – but not always.

 Gutters are designed to direct rain away from your home.
-They catch water as it runs down the slope of your roof, then direct it into a downspout or drain that carries it away.
+They catch water as it runs down the slope of your roof, then lead it into a downspout or drain that carries it away.
 This all works to prevent your home’s foundation from eroding, the basement from flooding, and the siding from growing mold and mildew.
-With all of that in mind, gutters are a pretty important part of a roofing system.
+With all that in mind, gutters are a pretty important part of a roofing system.

 If your roof has been damaged by a storm, follow these steps to ensure everybody is safe, minimize any additional damage, and get coverage from your insurance or warranty provider.